Maryland Thoroughbred Racetrack Operating Authority approves 2025 racing schedule

 The schedule was approved in October by the Maryland Thoroughbred Horsemen's Association Board of Directors, which was directly involved in the discussions.
 The Maryland Horse Breeders Association also signed off on the schedule.

 A key aspect of the 2025 schedule is a renewed working relationship with Colonial Downs, the Virginia racetrack that continues to expand its live racing schedule given revenue from historical horse racing machines.
-Colonial will offer 44 programs next year overly roughly 11 weeks.
+Colonial will offer 47 programs next year overly roughly 12 weeks, with most racing in July and August.

 "We have a changing environment in our region," said MTROA Interim Chief Executive Officer Corey Johnsen in reference to Colonial Downs.
 "The fact we were all able to come together is a credit to the horse industry.
 (This schedule) allows us to study the situation so we'll be so much smarter this fall.
 It's an important first step."